sh78/minima/README.md

 Contains the `main.scss` that imports sass files from within the `_sass` directory.
 This `main.scss` is what gets processed into the theme's main stylesheet `main.css` called by `_layouts/default.html` via `_includes/head.html`.

 This directory can include sub-directories to manage assets of similar type, and will be copied over as is, to the final transformed site directory.

+To make managing Materialize CSS nice, it is included as an npm package.
+The path to it is set up in *_config.yml* under `sass:`.

 ### Plugins